coldfumonkeh/CFWavPlayer/README.md

 This above code will create a new instance of the WavPlayer object, load in a file and play it to the end.

-You can choose to run an action on the `CFWavPlayer` instance at a given duration, using the `wait()` method.
+You can choose to run an action on the `CFWavPlayer` instance at a given duration using the `wait()` method.
 This is essentially a helper shortcut method to the CFML `sleep()` function.

 ```
 player1 = WavBuilder